 If you're unsure as to whether you qualify for support either based on your medical or financial needs, in the first instance please contact the Centralised Booking Service at Royal Cornwall Hospitals Trust on 01872 252211.

-The Healthcare Travel Costs Scheme (HTCS) is part of the NHS Low Income Scheme which also covers other expenses such as prescriptions and glasses.
-Through it, financial help with travel costs may be claimed by patients who are referred for NHS treatment by their GP (or sometimes by their dentist).
-Visits to GP surgeries and dentists for routine care, as well as most A&E attendances, are not included.
+The Healthcare Travel Costs Scheme (HTCS) is part of the NHS low income scheme which also covers other expenses such as prescriptions and glasses.
+Through it, financial help with travel costs may be claimed by people who are referred for NHS treatment by their GP (or sometimes by their dentist).
+Visits to GP surgeries and dentists for routine care, as well as most emergency department attendances, are not included.